JonathanEMillar/starter-academic/content/authors/admin/_index.md

   url: https://baillielab.net/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include ARDS, clinical phenotyping and large animal models of critical illness.
+bio: Jonathan Millar works in the Baillie Lab at the University of Edinburgh

 # Interests to show in About widget
 interests:
 - ARDS
+- MSCs
 - Clinical phenotyping
-- Large animal models of critical illness
+- Large animal models
+- ECMO

 # Education to show in About widget
 education: